TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

 [YouTube](https://youtu.be/CowAYv3qNCs?si=fn-ckC3cbFmgBUJA)

+Very similar content and style to the Beyond five 9s talk that happens every year.
+Worth a watch if you haven't come across these concepts before.

 * Dependencies and modes
     * Dependencies introduce failure potential
     * A model behavior is one in which a change to the system causes a total shift in how it operates